MicrosoftDocs/learn/learn-pr/iot/manage-azure-iot-hub-with-metrics-alerts/includes/4-overview-iot-hub-metrics-alerts.md

   [![Screenshot showing how to set up a diagnostic setting, and send the results to a storage account](../media/metrics-alerts-diagnostic-settings.png)](../media/metrics-alerts-diagnostic-settings.png#lightbox)

-We will not be taking this feature any further in this module.
+We'll not be taking this feature any further in this module.
 However, follow the link in the **Summary** page for more details, if interested.

 ## Logs